httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 A cache that receives a Cache-Group-Invalidation header field on a response to an unsafe request MAY invalidate any stored responses that share groups (per {{identify}}) with any of the listed groups.

+Cache extensions can explicitly strengthen the requirement above.
+For example, a targeted cache control header field {{TARGETED}} might specify that caches processing it are required to respect the Cache-Group-Invalidation signal.

 # IANA Considerations